mattmcf/HashMap/README.md

 RETURN VALUE:

 - Returns SUCCESS if key was added/updated
-- Returns FAILURE if error occurs
+- Returns FAILURE if key could not be added or updated

 ### Get